What does public liability insurance for IT Contractors cover?

 Another example that is quite common is the requirement of employers’ liability insurance just because the contract contains a substitution clause.

 And there is IR35 insurance.
-Recruitment companies are responsible for deterning the IR35 status and under the law they bear the financial risk of getting it wrong.
+Recruitment companies are responsible for determining the IR35 status and under the law they bear the financial risk of getting it wrong.
 Some recruitment companies started transferring that risk to the contractor by inserting a clause that stipulates that the IT contractor will pay for any investigation costs or additional tax imposed by HMRC.

 Is public liability insurance for IT contractors necessary?